python/cpython/Doc/library/email.util.rst

 .. function:: collapse_rfc2231_value(value[, errors[, fallback_charset]])

-   When a header parameter is encoded in :rfc:`2231` format, :meth:`Message.get_param` may return a 3-tuple containing the character set, language, and value.  :func:`collapse_rfc2231_value` turns this into a unicode string.
+   When a header parameter is encoded in :rfc:`2231` format, :meth:`Message.get_param <email.message.Message.get_param>` may return a 3-tuple containing the character set, language, and value.  :func:`collapse_rfc2231_value` turns this into a unicode string.
 Optional *errors* is passed to the *errors* argument of the built-in :func:`unicode` function; it defaults to ``replace``.
 Optional